armory/documentation/_spinnaker/install.md

 installation of Spinnaker.
 You'll need to have a kubectl file already set up to use Amazon EKS, and your AWS credentials file handy.

+The installer will walk you through the selection of clusters, the region and bucket names for S3 storage, and the creation of service accounts;
+finally, it will set up the pods to run Spinnaker and then provide you a proxy to interact with.